miguelgfierro/publications/README.md

 ## Books and book chapters

 \[1\] I. Karmanov and M. González-Fierro, "Recurrent Neural Networks", in *Deep Learning with Azure*, M. Salvaris, D. Dean, and W. H. Tok, Eds.
 Apress, 2018, pp. 161-186.

+## Blog posts

+I have my [personal blog](https://miguelgfierro.com) where I write about artificial intelligence, machine learning, technical business and other random stuff that comes to my mind.
+The blog has been designed to mimic the appearance of a scientific paper.
+I did it that way to honor my scientific background.
+The code is open sourced and can be found in [this repo](https://github.com/miguelgfierro/sciblog).

+Here there is the list of posts published on my blog and on other blogs:

+\[1\] M. Cozowicz and M. González-Fierro, "A Gentle Introduction to Contextual Bandits".
+2020.
+Available online: <a href="https://miguelgfierro.com/blog/2020/a-gentle-introduction-to-contextual-bandits" class="uri" class="uri">https://miguelgfierro.com/blog/2020/a-gentle-introduction-to-contextual-bandits</a>